-7 Cultural Insights' Memo (20% of final grade) (Milestone #2)
+7. Cultural Insights' Memo (15% of final grade) (Milestone #2)

-This "cultural ethnography" is qualitative research that is to be completed as an important part your final project with your designated (by your group) "target" market (or best representation) that is located in greater Chicago or another US city where you have contacts.
+This "cultural ethnography" is qualitative research that is to be completed as an important part your final project with your designated (by your group) "target" market (or best representation) that is located in greater Chicago or another US city where you have contacts, live or work.
 Face-to-face "participant observation" interviews are preferred.